erin-noe-payne/scheming/README.md

 The default options used when Scheming.create is invoked.
 If you prefer for all schemas to be created with the seal or strict options set to true, you can modify the default options.
 See the options on [Scheming.create](#schemingcreate) for details.

+### Scheming.setThrottle(strategy)

+Sets the throttling strategy for resolving changes.
+Valid options are defined by [Scheming.THROTTLE](schemingthrottle).

 ### Scheming.get(name)

 Retrieves a schema that has been built using [Scheming.create](#schemingcreate).